- Action plan for health and safety representatives

 Ensure you take up any immediate issues with your employer.
 Contact your union for further information and advice.

-There are no legal limits to the amount of non-ionising radiation to which workers may be exposed to in Victoria (however there are exposure limits for ionising radiation, in Table A of Schedule 2 of the Radiation Regulations, 2007)
+There are no legal limits to the amount of non-ionising radiation to which workers may be exposed to in Victoria (however there are exposure limits for ionising radiation, in Table A of Schedule 2 of the Radiation Regulations)

 Voluntary standards exist for EMR emissions from microwave ovens (ARPANSA sets these at 5 milliwatts/ cm2) and lasers.

-The Radiofrequency fields - Maximum exposure levels - 3kHz to 300GHz standard can be downloaded from the ARPANSA (Australian Radiation Protection and Nuclear Safety Agency) website.
+The Radiofrequency fields - Maximum exposure levels - 3kHz to 300GHz standard can be downloaded here from the ARPANSA (Australian Radiation Protection and Nuclear Safety Agency) website.
 This standard specifies limits of human exposure to radiofrequecy fields in the range 3kHz to 300GHz to prevent adverse effects.
 It specifies basic restrictions for occupational exposure, general public exposure, and equipment and usage parameters.
+Also downloadable from this page is a supporting document: An explanatory Question & Answer Guide to the ARPANSA Radiation Protection Standard for Maximum Exposure Levels to Radiofrequency Fields - 3kHz to 300Ghz (PDF 411 kb)

 Remember, however, that the employer has a duty under the Victorian Occupational Health and Safety Act (2004) to provide and maintain for employees, as far as reasonably practicable, a working environment that is safe and without risks to health.
 This includes providing safe plant, a safe system of work, information, training, supervision, and where appropriate personal protective equipment.
 The employer also has the duty to monitor conditions at the workplace and to monitor the health and safety of employees.